Academany/fabzero/basic/commandline.md

 `find ~ -name "*1*"`

 This command has many other options, explore the manual if you want to learn more.

-## File sizes

-One of the things you ~~should~~ must do before pushing your files to the archive is checking your files sizes.
-That way you make sure you are not accidentally uploading 16Mpx pictures, a large video or huge STL meshes (to name just three of the most common mistakes).

-The reason why this is important, has an answer in how version control systems are designed.
-They are designed to keep history.
-That's why once you upload something by mistake, even if you delete it, it remains in the history and it is very difficult to remove it.
-So we use the `du` (disk usage) command to check the size of alll files and folders (*) inside the current folder with summarize option `-s` and human readable format `-h`.

-`du -sh foldername`

-If we have a group of files and folders and we want to check the size of all of them, we can specify all files and folders instead of a specific folder `*` and optionally *pipe* the result `|` to the `sort` command to sort the results by human numerical value `-h` and in reverse order `-r` so that bigger files appear first.

-`du -sh * | sort -rh`

-> **Remember** Always check your folder size before pushing to the archive!
-A normal archive should grow at a rate of 1-2 mb per week.

 ## Looking inside files